saadkhan321/Project6_ND/DesignDocumentTemplate.md

 *Describe any assumption, background, or dependencies of the software, its use, the operational environment, or significant project issues.*

+This section covers assumptions pertaining to the word scramble application

 ### 1.2 Constraints

 *Describe any constraints on the system that have a significant impact on the design of the system.*